WaseemAtCareem/awscli-kubectl/README.md

 - Version of this container
 - The command you used to run the container, and any relevant output you saw (masking any sensitive information)

+# Credits

+This work is forked from `tppalani/awscli-kubectl` which originally forked from `bearengineer/awscli-kubectl` repository.

 # License

-Copyright (c) 2019 Bear Engineer.
+Copyright (c) 2021 Careem.
 All rights reserved.

-This work is licensed under the terms of the MIT license.
-For a copy, see <https://opensource.org/licenses/MIT>.